nuxt/awesome/README.md

 - [xhr-cache](https://github.com/gaetansenn/xhr-cache) - Cache api resources and serve it as static resource with Nuxt.js.
 - [nuxt-precompress](https://github.com/frenchrabbit/nuxt-precompress) - Nuxt module for compressing gzip and brotli at buildtime and serving supported encoding in runtime.
 - [nuxtjs-ghost](https://github.com/ditschedev/nuxtjs-ghost) - Easy to use wrapper for Ghost's Content API.
+- [nuxt-highcharts](https://github.com/richardeschloss/nuxt-highcharts) - Highcharts for Nuxt.
+Similar to highcharts-vue, but adapted for Nuxt with some added benefits.

 ### Tools